ghrgriner/anki-stats/README.md

 actually *two* statistics windows available in Anki: (1) the (new) window accessible by pushing the `Stats` button, and (2) the legacy window accessible by pushing `SHIFT + Stats`.
-The default graphs in the legacy window offers fewer figures and less filtering and interaction capabilities than the new window.
+The default graphs in the legacy window offer fewer figures and less filtering and interaction capabilities than the new window.
 Figures in the legacy window are created by creating strings that contain HTML and Javascript in Python